 Oil lines may be modified or replaced.
 Oil lines containing positive pressure, if replaced, must be of metal reinforced construction with swaged or threaded connectors.
+All oil related connections must be lockwired.

 8.11.
 Radiator, cooling system and oil cooler